What To See In Rome Off The Beaten Path: 37 Best Hidden Gems In Rome

 The best piece in the gallery is by far Caravaggio’s Judith Beheading Holofernes.

-The museum is open Tuesdays to Sundays from 10:00 am to 7:00 pm.
+The museum is open every day but Tuesday.
 Admission includes a ticket to Palazzo Corsini, which is located in Trastevere.

 Rome hidden gems